Endless33/vrp-validation-kit/EVALUATION_LICENSE.md

 You may not:

-- Represent this repository or its contents as your own work
 - Remove authorship information
-- Redistribute modified versions as original VRP technology
-- Claim authorship of the repository contents
+- Claim authorship of repository contents
+- Represent repository contents as your own work
-- Use repository contents to represent an independent implementation of VRP
+- Represent repository contents as an official implementation of VRP
-- Use repository contents as evidence of ownership of VRP concepts, documentation, validation artifacts, or associated intellectual property
+- Use repository contents as evidence of ownership of VRP concepts, validation artifacts, or associated intellectual property

-No Transfer Of Intellectual Property
+Intellectual Property

 Access to this repository does not transfer ownership of: